ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>So as promised in part 1 of this article’s series let’s now understand component instances and React elements with the help of the code…</blockquote>

 <h3>4.
-Mastering Modular Architecture with React and Atomic Design: Advanced Techniques and Hands-On… - <a href="https://medium.com/@abdulnasirolcan/mastering-modular-architecture-with-react-and-atomic-design-advanced-techniques-and-hands-on-93e649654a06" target="_blank" rel="noopener noreferrer">link</a></h3>
+JSX — The Syntax Extension That Powers React - <a href="https://medium.com/@ofelipedbr/jsx-the-syntax-extension-that-powers-react-ea4b55a18db3" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abdulnasır Olcan`**
+✍️ **posted by `Felipe Dumont`**

-<blockquote>When structuring React applications, the Atomic Design Pattern offers a robust methodology for breaking down UIs into a hierarchical…</blockquote>
+<blockquote>JSX stands for JavaScript XML, and it’s the syntax React uses to describe what the UI should look like.
+It might look like HTML, but it’s…</blockquote>

 <h3>5.
 React 19 is coming, what’s new? - <a href="https://medium.com/stackademic/react-19-is-coming-whats-new-79e2d4b948e4" target="_blank" rel="noopener noreferrer">link</a></h3>